chwadoow/events-central-frontend/README.md

 # Description

-This project is a simple responsive front end website that has ruby on rails as the backend.
+This project is a simple responsive front end website that has next jsas the front end.

 # Installation process
 clone to the github Repo git@github.com:chwadoow/events-central-frontend.git Unzip the downloaded files in a folder of choice.Open the index file from the zipped file with any browser.